 Drew is a local, growing up in Brunswick, and has been working in the Outdoor Education field for the past five years.
 He loves to share his passion of all things nature related!
 Drew’s favorite animals on the farm are the baby calves!
 When not teaching, Drew loves to hike, kayak, and travel to new locations.
 He is very excited to share Wolfe’s Neck Center with everyone!

 Lou grew up in Montana, and then moved east for college in Vermont.
 After college, she didn’t want to leave the East Coast so she’s been living here ever since.
-When not at the farm, you’ll find Lou paddling or working on her awesome blue school bus turned into home!
+When not at the farm, you’ll find Lou paddling or working on her awesome blue school bus that she turned into a home!